 Bonsai care – Watering – Should be kept moist.
 It is advisable to submerge the container in water then let it soak for 5-10 minutes.
-Water directly over the base of trunk.
+Water directly over the base of the trunk.

-Location – Place your plant indoors in a warm well lighted location and remember that indoor bonsai are intolerant of outdoor conditions, unless you live in a tropical area.
+Location – Place your plant indoors in a warm well-lighted location and remember that indoor bonsai are intolerant of outdoor conditions unless you live in a tropical area.

 Bonsai Fertilizing – You should fertilize once every four months using a 20-20-20 fertilizer at half the label rate.
 Do NOT fertilize when soil mix is dry.
 Always water thoroughly before applying fertilizer.

-Outdoor care Bonsai – Keep your Bonsai outdoors in a cool well lighted location.
+Outdoor care Bonsai – Keep your Bonsai outdoors in a cool well-lighted location.
 Can be brought indoors for 2 or 3 days then rotated outside again.
 Protect bonsai from freezing temperatures.

-Everything you need to know about making your own bonsai and it all written in plain english.
+Everything you need to know about making your own bonsai and it all written in plain English.
 You will be able to download and start reading it right now.
 No shipping charges or waiting period.